DanishAslam7/GenExp/README.md

 # GenExp

 This R code is designed to extract gene expression profiles of specific genes from the Gene Expression Omnibus (GEO) datasets.
-The code leverages publicly available functional genomics data from GEO, a comprehensive repository of gene expression information.
-By focusing on genes of interest related to the progression of Alzheimer's disease, this code aims to obtain relevant expression data for further analysis.
+The code leverages publicly available data from GEO, a comprehensive repository of gene expression datasets.
+By focusing on genes of interest related to the progression of disease of interest, this code aims to obtain relevant expression data for further analysis.

 # Prerequisites
 Before using this code, ensure the following prerequisites are met: